 Factoring is not like refinancing.
-A business that takes out a loan is taking on debt and refinancing when a company is in distress can often be difficult.
-On the other hand, a business that has its accounts receivable factored is not taking on a new form of debt and is being analyzed based on its customers’ ability to pay outstanding invoices.
-Essentially factoring can be used to avoid adding debt and to improve cash flow when a company has unpaid customer invoices and doesn’t want to wait 30 to 90 days for payment.
+A business that takes out a loan is taking on debt, and refinancing when a company is in distress can often be difficult.
+On the other hand, a business that has its accounts receivable factored in is not taking on a new form of debt and is being analyzed based on its customers’ ability to pay outstanding invoices.
+Essentially factoring can be used to avoid adding debt and to improve cash flow margin when a company has unpaid customer invoices and doesn’t want to wait 30 to 90 days for payment.

 Myth #2: Factoring Is for businesses that can’t qualify for a bank loan.

 This isn’t true, either.
 Many businesses can qualify for a bank loan and instead choose to take out a factoring agreement.
 As mentioned, factoring doesn’t require you to put more debt on the books to obtain cash.
 Also, the company can select the invoices it wants to factor in, and the approval process takes days instead of weeks or months with a bank loan.
 Factoring is for all businesses that want flexibility and a faster, less cumbersome approval process than a traditional bank loan.

 Myth #3: Factoring requires a company to submit all unpaid invoices.

 Factoring companies offer flexibility and allow businesses to select the invoices they want to factor.
 All invoices do not have to be submitted.
 While some factoring companies offer whole ledger factoring, this is not a requirement.